 The course exposes the students to a wide variety of problem descriptions and methods of analysis.
-It equips students with quantitative tools commonly used in a business setting.
-For example, decision theory models and decision trees will prove useful for a business situation with numerous alternative decisions, each having a probability and monetary value associated with the outcome.
-Using break-even analysis, students will be able to determine the marginal level of products to know when the company will profit from its operations and help the manager control the cost.
-Game theory will assist students in choosing the best competitive strategy.
+It equips students with quantitative tools commonly used in business setting.
+For example, decision theory models and decision trees will prove useful for business situation with numerous alternative decisions, each having a probability and monetary value associated with the outcome.
+Using break-even analysis students will be able to determine the marginal level of products to know when the company is going to profit from its operations and help the manager to control the cost.
+Game theory will assist students to choose the best competitive strategy.
+(Prerequisite: BA 241)